xabierlegasa/dam18technologycrashcourse/unit1/2018-11-10/assignments/assignment_decision_making/readme.md

 ![error percentage](screenshoot_4.png)

-And I realize there are error percentages above 100!.
-Something is wrong :-/
+We can see there are error percentages above 100.
+Something is wrong!

 I get a graph with all the data I have: